-Most women can use a hormonal IUD.
+Most people can use a hormonal IUD.

 A hormonal IUD must be inserted and removed by a trained doctor or nurse.
-This can be done at a Family Planning NSW clinic, by some GPs or a gynaecologist.
+This can be done at a Family Planning Australia clinic, by some GPs or a gynaecologist.

-The hormonal IUD prevents unplanned pregnancy for up to 5 years.
+The hormonal IUD prevents unintended pregnancy for 5-8 years, depending on the type.